Elizabeth J. Traut, Ph.D.

 The award abstract is available on the NSF's web site here.

-My PhD dissertation work examines tradeoffs between electrified vehicle design and deployment of charging infrastructure, including implications for social cost, greenhouse gas emissions, and fuel consumption of personal vehicles.
+My PhD dissertation work examines tradeoffs between electrified vehicle design and deployment of charging infrastructure, including implications for life cycle cost, greenhouse gas emissions, and fuel consumption of personal vehicles.
 Methods include life cycle cost and GHG emissions modeling of electrified vehicles and infrastructure for slow-charging, fast-charging, and battery swapping; developing scenarios of electrified vehicle adoption and charging availability; optimizing those scenarios with respect to electrified vehicle design parameters and charging infrastructure deployment; and examining the implications for policy and for engineering design and consumer adoption of plug-in hybrid electric vehicles and pure electric vehicles.
 My PhD research advisors were Jeremy J. Michalek and Chris Hendrickson.

 Prior to my PhD work, my research projects included work on solar thermal absorption refrigeration at the University of Zaragoza in Zaragoza, Spain (2006); work with a PEM fuel cell at the Center for Intelligent Material Systems and Structures at Virginia Tech (2005-2006); and an NSF REU project on technology and policy in sustainable road transportation decisions at Southern University and A&M College, Baton Rouge, Louisiana (2005).

 Traut, E.J., Cherng, T.C., Hendrickson, C., Michalek, J.J., 2013.
 US residential charging potential for electric vehicles.
 Transportation Research Part D: Transport and Environment 25, 139-145.
 Available from http://www.sciencedirect.com/science/article/pii/S1361920913001260 and from http://www.cmu.edu/me/ddl/publications.html.